The Toll Bridge

 The Toll Bridge is a young adult novel by Aidan Chambers.

 Seventeen-year-old Piers leaves home to be a toll bridge keeper.
 He meets Tess and Adam.

 Piers is trying to escape the pressures of suffocating parents and a possessive girlfriend.
 Adam is a charismatic wayfarer who shows up one day and refuses to leave.
 Piers also befriends a girl named Tess.
 He and Tess find themselves strangely attracted to Adam and fall under his spell.
-The three test their sexuality and the bonds of their friendship as they discover who they are — and aren’t — in a harrowing course of events that leaves all three wondering if you can ever really know anyone.
-Like the other books in Chambers' "The Dance Sequence", The Toll Bridge can be read alone or as part of the series.
+The three test their sexuality and the bonds of their friendship as they discover who they are — and aren't — in a harrowing course of events that leaves all three wondering if they can ever really know anyone.
+Like the other books in Chambers' Dance Sequence, The Toll Bridge can be read alone or as part of the series.